 The Value of Your Partnership Agreement

 The need for a partnership agreement can be summed up in two words: things change.
-It’s important to sit down now and hammer out potential scenarios and solutions in a written partnership agreement.
+It’s important to sit down now and hammer out potential scenarios and solutions in a written agreement.
 You never know what the future may hold for you, your partner(s) or your business.
-Your partnership agreement will make sure that you have a plan ready no matter what may come your way.
+Your agreement will make sure that you have a plan ready no matter what may come your way.

 What to Include